seaarcpho/plugins/plugins/pics/README.md

 - - Files are searched for recursively from the given `path`
 - You may have multiple configurations of the same `'prop'`, to act as fallbacks if the previous configuration for that type had no results.
 - - Only the last image found for a given `'prop'` will be created.
-- - For an `'extra'` prop, if `getAllExtra` is enabled, all extra images found across all search search configurations will be created.
+- - If you have multiple `'extra'` configurations, all images found across those configurations will be created.

 > Note: the example only shows a single search configuration for every type of item, but you can add as little or as many as you want